Ignatius Sancho: Marriage

-In 1768, British artist Thomas Gainsborough painted a portrait of Sancho at the same time as the Duchess of Montagu sat for her portrait by Gainsborough as well.
-By the late 1760s, Sancho had already become well accomplished and was considered by many to be a man of refinement.
-In 1766, at the height of the debate about slavery, Sancho wrote to Anglo-Irish novelist Laurence Sterne, encouraging the famous writer to lobby for the abolition of the slave trade.
+In 1768, the British artist Thomas Gainsborough painted a portrait of Sancho at the same time as the Duchess of Montagu sat for her portrait by him.
+By the late 1760s, Sancho had become well accomplished and was considered by many to be a man of refinement.
+In 1766, at the height of the debate about slavery, Sancho wrote to Anglo-Irish novelist Laurence Sterne, encouraging the famous writer to lobby for the abolition of the slave trade: "That subject, handled in your striking manner, would ease the yoke (perhaps) of many – but if only of one – Gracious God! – what a feast to a benevolent heart!"

+The Portrait of a Man in a Red Suit (oil on canvas 61.8 x 51.5 cm, c.
+1757–59; in the Royal Albert Memorial Museum, Exeter, Devon) was thought to be Sancho (although it was also previously thought to be of Olaudah Equiano) and was attributed to Allan Ramsay (1713–1784).
+A full account of the attribution to Ramsay and identification of Sancho is contained in the article "The Lost African" published in Apollo magazine, August 2006.
+However both the sitter and artist have since been disputed.

-In July 1766, Sancho's letter was received by Sterne shortly after he had finished writing a conversation between his fictional characters, Corporal Trim and his brother Tom in Tristram Shandy, wherein Tom described the mistreatment of an African servant in a sausage shop in Lisbon that he had visited.
+Sterne received Sancho's letter in July 1766 shortly after he had finished writing a conversation between his fictional characters Corporal Trim and his brother Tom in Tristram Shandy, wherein Tom described the mistreatment of an African servant in a sausage shop in Lisbon he had visited.
 Sterne's widely publicised 27 July 1766 response to Sancho's letter became an integral part of 18th-century abolitionist literature.

 Following the publication of the Sancho-Sterne letters, Sancho became widely known as a man of letters.
-Sancho, a British subject and voter in Westminster, noted that despite being in the country since the age of two he felt he was "only a lodger, and hardly that."
-In other writings he describes his life: "Went by water – had a coach home – were gazed at – followed, etc. etc. – but not much abused" (that time).
+Sancho, a British subject and voter in Westminster, noted that despite being in the country since the age of two he felt he was "only a lodger, and hardly that".
+In other writings he described his life: "Went by water – had a coach home – were gazed at – followed, etc. etc. – but not much abused" (that time).
 On another occasion, he writes: "They stopped us in the town and most generously insulted us."